apache/doris/docs/en/docs/admin-manual/config/be-config.md

 * Type: int32
 * Description: Configure the cluster id to which the BE belongs.
     - This value is usually delivered by the FE to the BE by the heartbeat, no need to configure.
-When it is confirmed that a BE belongs to a certain Drois cluster, it can be configured.
+When it is confirmed that a BE belongs to a certain Doris cluster, it can be configured.
 The cluster_id file under the data directory needs to be modified to make sure same as this parament.
 * Default value: -1

 #### `custom_config_dir`